dykesb/contract-renewal/README.md

 I took part in a Faculty Learning Community facilitated by Drs.
 Gabrosek and Rogness on Team-Based Learning (TBL) while I was a visiting professor at GVSU.
-TBL is a type of flipped classroom experience where students do readings and ways of preparatory work outside of class, take an in-class quiz over the foundational knowledge they were asked to prepare, and then class time is spend working on activities that extend their foundational understanding.
+TBL is a type of flipped classroom experience where students do readings and other preparatory work prior to class meetings, take an in-class quiz over the foundational knowledge they were asked to prepare, and then class time is spend working on activities that extend their foundational understanding.
 Students are placed into semester long teams for where they work with each other to complete a team quiz and